morse-simulator/morse/doc/morse/user/actuators/ptu.rst

 the **TiltBase** that must also be imported when using this actuator.
 These meshes will rotate to produce the effect of a real Pan-Tilt unit.

-.. note:: When mounting a camera or stereo setup on top of the Pan-Tilt unit,
+.. note:: When mounting a camera or stereo unit on top of the Pan-Tilt unit,
-    make sure to parent the camera to the **TiltBase** object.
+    make sure to parent the camera to the **PTU** object.

 This component can be configured to be operated manually as well as through data from a middleware.
 When using manual mode, the pan and tilt segments can be rotated